Acting Around Change: How Psychology and Drama Transform Lives in Youth Justice

 5. Drama creates distance, and distance creates safety.

-Through characters and storytelling, young people can explore anger, fear, grief, and loss without directly exposing themselves.
-It helps with distancing, and it lowers shame while increasing honesty.
+Through becoming characters and storytelling, people can explore anger, fear, grief, and loss without directly exposing themselves.
+It can help with distancing, lowering feelings of shame, while increasing honesty.

 6. The body remembers what the mind avoids.

-Trauma isn’t just a memory, it lives in posture, breath, muscle tension.
-Drama works because it engages the body.
-Young people don’t just talk about new behaviours, they physically rehearse and embody them.
+Trauma is not just a memory, it can live in posture, breath and muscle tension.
+Drama can help because it engages the body directly.
+Young people are not just speaking about new behaviours...
+They are physically rehearsing and embodying them.

-7. Not everyone needs rehabilitation, some need recreation.
+7. Not everyone needs rehabilitation, sometimes people need recreation.

 8. Control is often protection.